-- 1. Put the Cirrus in its transport position (see section "Transportation", on page 143). - 2.
-Raise the Cirrus via the integrated running gear up to a middle position (via control unit 1, see section 7.1.1, on page 107). - 3.
-Push the Cirrus carefully backwards onto the transport vehicle.
-A marshalling person is required for load- - 4.
-Lower the Cirrus fully (control unit 1, see section 7.1.1, on page 107) as soon as the Cirrus has reached its transport position on the transport vehicle.
+- 1. Put the Cirrus in its transport position. - 2.
+Raise the Cirrus via the integrated running gear up to a middle position. - Push the Cirrus carefully backwards onto the transport vehicle.
+A marshalling person is required for loading.

+4. Lower the Cirrus fully as soon as the Cirrus has reached its transport position on the transport vehicle.